-He lives part of the time in Spain and in Uruguay, and spends his free time among others on running, playing conga’s with various bands, singing in the Joyful Gospel Choir Costa Blanca, and travelling.
+He lives part of the time in Spain and in Uruguay, and spends his free time among others on running, playing conga’s with various bands, collecting cd´s, singing in the Joyful Gospel Choir Costa Blanca, and travelling.
 He plays in the Poco Loco Steelband.
 Both this band and The Joyful Gospel Choir give regularly performances for various audiences in Spain, and recently made a virtual video clip (see below).
 A few years ago, he started taking singing lessons in Spain and The Netherlands.
 He is president of the Bunno Mezclado Foundation, and in this function involved in the production of several cd’s.
 In 2016 the cd ‘Steelin’ pop’ by Enrico Garcia and the Mezclado Band came out, on which prof. Buunk played conga’s and bongo’s.

 In 2009 he was awarded the Royal Distinction of Ridder in de Orde van de Nederlandse Leeuw (Knight in the Order of the Dutch Lion).